ibm-cloud-docs/vpc/file_storage_vpc_monitoring_sysdig.md

 ## Viewing metrics
 {: #sysdig-view}

-### Launching Sysdig web UI from the {{site.data.keyword.filestorage_vpc_short}} details page
+### Accessing the Sysdig web UI from the {{site.data.keyword.filestorage_vpc_short}} details page
 {: #sysdig-view-ui}

-To launch the Sysdig web UI from your {{site.data.keyword.filestorage_vpc_short}} share details page complete the following steps.
+To open the Sysdig web UI from your {{site.data.keyword.filestorage_vpc_short}} share details page, complete the following steps.
 1. In the {{site.data.keyword.cloud_notm}} console, go to the **Navigation menu** ![menu icon](../../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../../icons/vpc.svg) **> Storage > File storage shares**.
 2. Click the name of a file share that you want to monitor.
 3. Click the **Monitoring** tab in the File share details page.
 On this tab, you can see the graphs for share usage, total throughput, and total IOPS.
 These graphs are available to you at no cost, even without an {{site.data.keyword.mon_full_notm}} instance.
-4. Click **Launch monitoring** to launch the Sysdig web UI to view the other metrics, customize your dashboards, set up alerts.
+4. Click **Launch monitoring** to start the Sysdig web UI to view the other metrics, customize your dashboards, set up alerts.
 5. Select the monitoring instance, and click **Open dashboard**.

-### Launching Sysdig web UI from the Observability page
+### Accessing the Sysdig web UI from the Observability page
 {: #sysdig-view-ob}

-To launch the Sysdig web UI from the Observability page, complete the following steps.
+To open the Sysdig web UI from the Observability page, complete the following steps.
 1. In the {{site.data.keyword.cloud_notm}} console, go to the **Navigation menu** ![menu icon](../../icons/icon_hamburger.svg) > **Observability**.
 2. Click **Monitoring**.
 3. Select the monitoring instance, and click **Open dashboard**.